Add to collection

 • + Create new collection

-• According to GNS Science, GPS observations have shown that parts of Marlborough moved up to 5 cm to the east during the 21 July 2013 magnitude 6.5 earthquake, which shook Wellington and the top of the South Island, causing minor damage.
+• According to GNS Science, GPS1 observations have shown that parts of Marlborough moved up to 5 cm to the east during the 21 July 2013 magnitude 6.5 earthquake, which shook Wellington and the top of the South Island, causing minor damage.

 Unknown offshore fault